 How much do RNs make in Texas?

 Registered nurses are respected professionals in the truest sense of the word, with salaries that match their professional status.
-According to the BLS, the annual median wage for RNs in the U.S. as of May 2019 was $73,300, substantially higher than the $39,810 median wage for all occupations combined.
-Earnings for Texas RNs are closely in line with national earnings for RNs (slightly higher, in fact) as evidenced by the figures below:
+According to the BLS, the annual median wage for RNs in the U.S. as of May 2021 was $77,600, substantially higher than the $45,760 median wage for all occupations combined.
+Earnings for Texas RNs are closely in line with national figures, with only the highest earners seeing less pay.
+Nurses in big cities like Dallas, Houston, Austin, and San Antonio can expect to earn the most.
+Learn more about nursing salaries throughout Texas in the table below.

 Annual Earnings for Registered Nurses in Texas